psmars/md2pdf/README.md

 # md2pdf

-Provide a self-contained environment to work with texts, based on markdown, latex, git.
+Provides a self-contained environment to work with texts, based on markdown, latex, pandoc, git. `make` is also included to facilitate automation.

+Create a directory for your project data: \<your_directory\>.
 Start the environment with:

 `docker run --rm -it --hostname docker -v <your_directory>:/root absps/md2pdf`